Dragonlance: Dragonlances

-Dragonlances are weapons first created in the Third Dragon War, designed with the purpose of killing evil dragons, and are the only weapons with which mortals who cannot use magic can kill dragons.
-Dragonlances have this power because of the way in which they are created, which requires the use of "two god-blessed artifacts".

 Dragonlances are rare and not commonly traded.
 There are lesser dragonlances, which are made when only one of the artifacts is used to create them, and greater dragonlances, which are made when both artifacts are used to make them.
 Greater dragonlances are blessed with the power of Good, unlike lesser dragonlances.

 There are two sizes of dragonlance.
-The smaller footman's dragonlance is around eight feet long and functions as a pole weapon, while the larger mounted dragonlance is around sixteen feet long and most commonly used when mounted on a dragon.
+The smaller footman's dragonlance is around eight feet long and functions as a polearm, while the larger mounted dragonlance is around sixteen feet long and most commonly used when mounted on a dragon.

 Characters

 The Heroes of the Lance are the protagonists of the Chronicles trilogy, the first series of Dragonlance books.
 They were created by Weis and Hickman, then fleshed out as player characters in gaming sessions of Dungeons & Dragons at Hickman's apartment.
 One player at this initial gaming session was game designer Terry Phillips, who was playing as Raistlin.
 According to Hickman in the foreword to The Soulforge, "[we] were just settling in to the game when I turned to my good friend Terry Phillips and asked what his character was doing.
 Terry spoke...and the world of Krynn was forever changed.
 His rasping voice, his sarcasm and bitterness all masking an arrogance and power that never needed to be stated suddenly were real.
 Everyone in the room was both transfixed and terrified.
-To this day Margaret [Weis] swears that Terry wore the black robes to the party that night".
+To this day Margaret [Weis] swears that Terry wore the black robes to the party that night."

 In a "Traveling Road Show" put on to publicize the novels, the Heroes of the Lance were played by various people.
 Authors Gary and Janet Pack played the half-elf Tanis Half-Elven and the kender Tasslehoff Burrfoot, respectively.
 Author Douglas Niles played the dwarf Flint Fireforge.
 TSR employee Harold Johnson played the Solamnic knight Sturm Brightblade.
 The rest of the Heroes are the barbarians Goldmoon and Riverwind, elf Laurana Kanan, and humans Caramon Majere (Raistlin's brother) and Tika Waylan.
 Weis played Fizban the Fabulous.

 In the beginning, Margaret Weis had problems depicting Tanis Half-Elven in the novels.
 Tracy Hickman finally told her that "he's James T. Kirk of the Starship Enterprise".
 After that explanation, Margaret had no more difficulty writing about Tanis.
 Other noteworthy antagonists, and sometimes protagonists, are the Death Knight Lord Soth and Kitiara Uth Matar, the half-sister of Raistlin and Caramon, and leader of one of the Dragonarmies of Ansalon.
-According to Hickman, Lord Soth is the most unpredictable character to write about, saying: "Every time that character made an appearance in one of our books he would try to run off with the story".
+According to Hickman, Lord Soth is the most unpredictable character to write about: "Every time that character made an appearance in one of our books he would try to run off with the story".